moliver28/resume/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi !
-I’m currently a Ph.D. student in Electrical and Computer Engineering with a focus on Data Science at the University of Washington (UW), advised by <a href="https://people.ece.uw.edu/wilson/">Prof. Denise Wilson</a>.
-I am an interdisciplinary researcher working at the intersection of engineering design, data science, business and user-centered design, with a passion for supporting entrepreneurship and technologies that drive impact.
+I’m a Ph.D. student in Electrical and Computer Engineering with a focus on Data Science at the University of Washington (UW), advised by <a href="https://people.ece.uw.edu/wilson/">Prof. Denise Wilson</a>.
+I am an interdisciplinary <a href = "https://catalyst.harvard.edu/community-engagement/mmr/">mixed-methods</a> researcher bridging the disciplines of engineering design, innovation studies and business by using methodologies from data science and human-centered design.

 My dissertation broadly focuses on exploring how various public and private stakeholders collaborate to create flourishing and equitable innovation ecosystems.
 One aspect of my research explores this collaboration in the context of industry-supported engineering design education.
 Another aspect of my work explores how exiting digital tools and metrics support stakeholder interactions, information needs and practices in an innovation ecosystem.